AnanthaRajuC/Spring-Boot-Application-Template/README.md

 └── README.md
 ```

+## packages

+- `models` — to hold our entities;
+- `repositories` — to communicate with the database;
+- `services` — to hold our business logic;
+- `controllers` — to listen to the client;

+- `resources/` - Contains all the static resources, templates and property files.
+- `resources/static` - contains static resources such as css, js and images.
+- `resources/templates` - contains server-side templates which are rendered by Spring.
+- `resources/application.properties` - It contains application-wide properties.
+Spring reads the properties defined in this file to configure your application.
+You can define server’s default port, server’s context path, database URLs etc, in this file.

+- `test/` - contains unit and integration tests

+- `pom.xml` - contains all the project dependencies

 ## Reporting Issues

 This Project uses GitHub's integrated issue tracking system to record bugs and feature requests.
 If you want to raise an issue, please follow the recommendations below: